fburic/pandance/doc/source/usage/getting_started.rst

     This will likely consume all available memory for large data sets, so care must be taken (although Pandance will warn you first).

-    Consider instead using the special case provided by :py:meth:`fuzzy_join <pandance.fuzzy_join>`
+    Consider instead using the special cases provided by :py:meth:`fuzzy_join <pandance.fuzzy_join>`
+    and :py:meth:`fuzzy_join <pandance.theta_join>`
     whenever possible.